apache/druid/docs/development/extensions-core/datasketches-hll.md

  }
 ```

-The `HLLSketchBuild` aggregator builds a datasketch from the input column specified.
+The `HLLSketchBuild` aggregator builds a data sketch from the input column specified.
 If used during ingestion, this
 will result in Druid storing pre-generated HLL Sketch objects in the datasource, rather than the original value itself.
 If used at query time on an existing dimension, the resulting column can be used as an intermediate dimension by the
 post-aggregators below.